 To access the Cigna EAP services, register on the EAP website at mycigna.com and use the employer ID "Episcopal" or call 866-395-7794.
-If you are already registered because you are enrolled in another Cigna product (dental, for instance), you do not need to register again.
+If you are already registered because you are enrolled in another Cigna plan, policy, or product (medical or dental, for instance), you do not need to register again.